 Do you take dogs?

-Sorry we do not take pets unless there is a compelling reason.
+We are happy to say we have six lodges where we allow dogs.
 We obviously take guide dogs and companion dogs for medical requirements.
 As dog owners ourselves (we have a gorgeous Border Collie) we know that a dog is very much a part of the family unit.

 Do you do a welcome show around at the start of the holiday?